 So, what types of niches can you choose?

 You can choose the nutrition niche, weight lifting, or some combination of these or any other fitness topics.
-You must then dive even deeper into the topic, to find a smaller niche that you will mainly focus on.
+You must then dive even deeper into the subject to find a smaller niche that you will mainly focus on.

 For instance, your blog could be about helping men or women exercise to get results for specific parts of their body, such as the chest, butt, legs, arms, etc.